DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 After an enforcement action is announced where the monetary sanctions exceed $1 million, the SEC will post a Notice of Covered Action on its website.
 Within 90 calendar days of the notice date, SEC whistleblowers are required to mail or fax a completed application for an award, SEC Form WB-APP, to the SEC Office of the Whistleblower.
 As a courtesy, the SEC Staff often notifies known SEC whistleblowers or their legal counsel about the successful enforcement action and the opportunity to apply for an award.
 That being said, SEC whistleblowers are solely responsible for monitoring the SEC’s Notices of Covered Actions, so they don’t miss the award application deadline.
 On behalf of our clients, due to the high-stakes involved, SEC Whistleblower Advocates regularly monitors these notices and files lengthy and substantive applications for awards that address the governing law and highlight their many significant contributions during the SEC investigation and any related prosecution.

 In exercising its discretion to determine the award for SEC whistleblowers, between the statutory range of 10-30% of the monetary sanctions collected, the Commission will consider a variety of factors.
 Certain criteria may increase an award, such as the significance of the information provided by the whistleblower, the assistance provided by the whistleblower, the law enforcement interest in making an award and the participation of the whistleblower in internal reporting systems.
-Other factors may decrease an award, such as the culpability of the whistleblower, unreasonable reporting delay and interference with internal compliance and reporting systems.
+Other factors may decrease an award, such as the culpability of the whistleblower, unreasonable reporting delay, and interference with internal compliance and reporting systems.

 The SEC has been given broad discretion to make determinations of whether, to whom, and in what amounts to make SEC Whistleblower Program awards.
 As a general rule, if an SEC whistleblower is denied an award it can appeal the Commission’s determination to the United States Court of Appeals for the District of Columbia Circuit or to a local federal appeals court, but the whistleblower cannot appeal the amount of award granted.
 Appeals must be filed within 30 days of the SEC’s adverse decision being issued.

-Our partners had the pleasure of serving—for decades—in senior positions at the SEC and DOJ during both Republican and Democratic administrations.
+We've had the pleasure of serving—for decades—in senior positions at the SEC and DOJ during both Republican and Democratic administrations.
 In our experience, unlike financial regulation, white collar law enforcement has been a bipartisan priority for most administrations.
-Given the program’s early success, long-term potential and relatively low operational cost, we fully expect that the SEC Whistleblower Program will remain substantially unchanged.
+Given the program’s early success, long-term potential and relatively low operational cost, we expect that the SEC Whistleblower Program will remain substantially unchanged.
 In any case, we will closely follow these developments and will publicly advocate for the rights of SEC whistleblowers during future legislative and regulatory debates.

 Absolutely.
 In fact, the ability to report possible misconduct anonymously is one of the most important pillars of the SEC Whistleblower Program.
 To do so, a whistleblower must be represented by an attorney.

-Since our clients tend to be senior executives with a lot to lose and the best protection against retaliation and blacklisting is anonymous reporting, approximately half of our clients file their SEC whistleblower submissions anonymously.
+Since our clients tend to be senior executives with a lot to lose and the best protection against retaliation and blacklisting is anonymous reporting, the majority of our clients file their SEC whistleblower submissions anonymously.
 Leveraging our decades of SEC and DOJ enforcement experience, we take extra measures to further protect our clients’ anonymity, including carefully considering where to file their whistleblower submissions and what supporting information and materials to provide the SEC.
 We also use sophisticated investigative reporting techniques to facilitate our clients’ anonymous communications with SEC Staff during the Commission’s investigation and any related litigations to enhance the probability of success and the size of future monetary awards.

 Under the SEC Whistleblower Program, whistleblowers may report possible securities violations that have occurred, are ongoing, or are about to occur—even if ultimately mistaken or the concerns cannot be corroborated.